Eyes233/learngit/readme.txt

-Git is a version control system
+Git is a version control system！
+Git is very good  system！

+Git is so simple to study!